Educational offer 2025 / 26

 Other educational activities

-Seminars (Lisbon)
+Seminars Alophis

-Seminars (Alophis – Applied Logic, History and Philosophy of Science: https://people.unica.it/alophis/).
+- Seminars Alophis – Applied Logic, History and Philosophy of Science: https://people.unica.it/alophis/).

 They are often taught by internationally renowned teachers and experts.

-Frequently addressed topics:
+Frequently addressed topics:- Non-classical logics;

 - Quantum computation;